Matt Hardy: The Hardy Boyz (1998–2001)

 It was not until 1998, however, (at the height of The Attitude Era) that the Hardy brothers were given full-time WWF contracts and sent to train with former wrestler Dory Funk Jr. The Hardy Boyz used a cruiserweight, fast-paced high flying style in their matches, often leaping from great heights to do damage to their opponents (and themselves in the process).
 In 1999, while feuding with Edge and Christian, the duo briefly picked up Michael Hayes as a manager.

-At King of the Ring, The Hardyz defeated Edge and Christian to earn the #1 contendership for the WWF Tag Team Championship.
-On July 5, they defeated The APA to win their first Tag Team Championship.
+At King of the Ring on June 27, The Hardyz defeated Edge and Christian to earn the #1 contendership for the WWF Tag Team Championship.
+On the July 5 episode of Raw is War, they defeated The Acolytes to win their first Tag Team Championship.
 They soon dumped Hayes and briefly picked up Gangrel as a manager, after Gangrel turned on Edge and Christian.
-At No Mercy, The Hardyz defeated Edge and Christian in the first ever tag team ladder match.
-At the Royal Rumble pay-per-view, The Hardyz defeated The Dudley Boyz in the first ever tag team tables match.
-They competed against The Dudley Boyz and Edge and Christian for the Tag Team Championships at WrestleMania 2000 in the first ever Triangle Ladder match, but were unsuccessful.
+At No Mercy on October 17, The Hardyz defeated Edge and Christian in the first ever tag team ladder match.
+At the Royal Rumble on January 23, 2000, The Hardyz defeated The Dudley Boyz in the first ever tag team tables match.
+They competed against The Dudley Boyz and Edge and Christian for the WWF Tag Team Championship at WrestleMania 2000 on April 2 in the first ever Triangle Ladder match, but were unsuccessful.

-Hardy won the Hardcore Championship on April 24, 2000, on Raw Is War, by defeating Crash Holly, but lost it back to Holly three days later on SmackDown!, when Holly applied the "24/7 rule" during Hardy's title defense against Jeff.
+Hardy won the Hardcore Championship on the April 24 episode of Raw Is War, by defeating Crash Holly, but lost it back to Holly three days later on SmackDown!, when Holly applied the "24/7 rule" during Hardy's title defense against Jeff.
 The Hardy Boyz then found a new manager in Matt's real-life girlfriend Lita.
 Together, the three became known as "Team Xtreme".